PhilipDaniels/ConfigZilla/README.md

 * 1.1.0.
 Make per-project MSBuild properties available as XSL parameters with a "czp" prefix, e.g. "czpMSBuildProjectName".
 See website for usage.

-BUGS
-On upgrade, the old .targets file must be cleaned up from the ConfigZilla project.
-Remove the 2 files, and adjust the .csproj.

-After the first upgrade, compile in CalneaV3 fails because...the ConfigZilla.targets file is trying to import the merged Xslt file before it exists.